secretstartups/handbook/content/handbook/company/culture/all-remote/terminology.md

 ### Contrasting with remote-first

-All-remote is different than [remote-first](/company/culture/all-remote/hybrid-remote/#differences-between-all-remote-and-remote-first).
-A remote-first organization embodies many of the principles that create a [thriving all-remote culture](/company/culture/all-remote/building-culture/) — [handbook-first documentation](/company/culture/all-remote/handbook-first-documentation/), [asynchronous workflows](/company/culture/all-remote/asynchronous/), no [hybrid calls](/handbook/communication/#hybrid-calls-are-horrible), etc. — but these entities reserve the right to establish a physical company headquarters.
+All-remote is different than [remote-first]({{< ref "./hybrid-remote#differences-between-all-remote-and-remote-first" >}}).
+A remote-first organization embodies many of the principles that create a [thriving all-remote culture]({{< ref "./building-culture" >}}) — [handbook-first documentation]({{< ref "./handbook-first" >}}), [asynchronous workflows]({{< ref "./asynchronous" >}}), no [hybrid calls]({{< ref "communication#hybrid-calls-are-horrible" >}}), etc. — but these entities reserve the right to establish a physical company headquarters.

-It *is* possible to [find remote-first companies](/company/culture/all-remote/jobs/#remote-first-companies) with a healthy, understanding culture that works to support both colocated and remote colleagues.
+It *is* possible to [find remote-first companies]({{< ref "./jobs#remote-first-companies" >}}) with a healthy, understanding culture that works to support both colocated and remote colleagues.
 Prospective employees should do their own due diligence to make sure the requisite values are established and lived out.

 ### No company-owned offices

-The company [does not have an office occupied by their employees](/company/culture/all-remote/benefits/#for-your-organization) in an all-remote setting.
-By extension, this ensures that [every member of leadership is remote](/company/culture/all-remote/transition/#make-the-executive-team-remote), creating a level playing field that is not possible when even one or two executives congregate daily in the same physical space.
+The company [does not have an office occupied by their employees]({{< ref "remote-benefits#for-your-organization" >}}) in an all-remote setting.
+By extension, this ensures that [every member of leadership is remote]({{< ref "./transition#make-the-executive-team-remote" >}}), creating a level playing field that is not possible when even one or two executives congregate daily in the same physical space.

 ### A more inclusive work environment

-Such a structure ensures that each team member is given autonomy to create the [workspace](/company/culture/all-remote/workspace/) that works best for them, in a place that suits them, creating an environment that is naturally more [inclusive](/blog/2019/12/06/how-all-remote-supports-inclusion-and-bolsters-communities/).
+Such a structure ensures that each team member is given autonomy to create the [workspace]({{< ref "./workspace" >}}) that works best for them, in a place that suits them, creating an environment that is naturally more [inclusive](https://about.gitlab.com/blog/2019/12/06/how-all-remote-supports-inclusion-and-bolsters-communities).

 ### No location hierarchy

 In an all-remote company, there is no single location or region that is more important than another.
-Team members work [asynchronously](/company/culture/all-remote/asynchronous/), ensuring that no time zone is seen as [more significant](/company/culture/all-remote/stages/#remote-biased-towards-one-time-zone) than another.
+Team members work [asynchronously]({{< ref "./asynchronous" >}}), ensuring that no time zone is seen as [more significant]({{< ref "./stages#remote-biased-towards-one-time-zone" >}}) than another.

 ### Freedom to change locations

 All-remote is not partial to where you work, nor how frequently you relocate.
 All-remote does not mandate that you work from *home*; it simply affirms that there is no company office to commute to.
-This empowers team members to work from coworking spaces, dedicated rental offices, their home, planes/trains, hotels, parks, or anywhere else where there is a strong, reliable internet connection.
+This empowers team members to work from co-working spaces, dedicated rental offices, their home, planes/trains, hotels, parks, or anywhere else where there is a strong, reliable internet connection.

 Because there is no central office, all-remote enables team members to live and work in underserved and rural locales.
-This [bolsters economies in small communities](/company/culture/all-remote/people/#reversing-rural-depopulation) and simultaneously reduces infrastructure strain on dense cities.
+This [bolsters economies in small communities]({{< ref "./people#reversing-rural-depopulation" >}}) and simultaneously reduces infrastructure strain on dense cities.

 All-remote doesn't mandate that you ask permission before [changing locations](https://youtu.be/tTQAU78QSt8).
 You are free to work in a different place each day should you choose.
-This enables [digital nomads](/company/culture/all-remote/people/#nomads) to coexist with those who must remain in one place due to mobility challenges or family [commitments](/company/culture/all-remote/people/#caretakers), treating each person as equals regardless of their lifestyle.
+This enables [digital nomads]({{< ref "./people#nomads" >}}) to coexist with those who must remain in one place due to mobility challenges or family [commitments]({{< ref "./people#caretakers" >}}), treating each person as equals regardless of their lifestyle.

 ## What "all-remote" does not mean